wenogk/wenogk.com/_posts/2020-03-22-redesign-website.md

 I was intrigued by Jekyll when I first read about it.

 >Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
 Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open source MIT license. ~ <a href="https://en.wikipedia.org/wiki/Jekyll_(software)" >Wikipedia</a>

+I also got a free Github pro account because of the Github student program that gives free pro accounts to college students.
+Github pages is usually for simple static webpages but jekyll just changed the game.
+For simple blogs, jekyll provides everything you need and gives you full control